Azumaya algebras and canonical components: Introduction

 Our work also seems to suggest a connection between hyperbolic knot complements whose canonical components satisfy the conclusion of Theorem \ref{thm:MainKnot}, $L$-space knots, and knots whose complements have bi-orderable fundamental group.
 We discuss this in more detail in \S \ref{sec:Examples}, but in rough terms we do not know of an example of a hyperbolic $L$-space knot that satisfies the conclusion of Theorem \ref{thm:MainKnot}.
-It would be interesting if one could connect (non-)orderability of $\Gam$ or the existence of certain manifold surgeries with the arithmetic properties of its $\SL_2(\C)$ character variety.
+In a similar direction, in \S \ref{sec:Examples} we discuss some connections between our work, (non-)orderability of hyperbolic knot groups, and fundamental groups of Dehn surgeries on knots.
 See \cite{CullerDunfield} for further work related to this connection.

 {\bf Acknowledgements:} T.\ C.\ was partially supported by NSF FRG Grant DMS-1360767, NSF FRG Grant DMS-1265290, NSF SaTC grant CNS-1513671, and Simons Foundation Grant 338379.
 T.\ C.\ would also like to thank L'Institut des Hautes \'{E}tudes Scientifiques for support during the Fall of 2015.
 A.\ W.\ R.\ was partially supported by NSF Grant DMS-1105002 and NSF FRG Grant DMS-1463797.
 He also acknowledges the support of NSF Grant DMS-1440140 whilst in residence at M.S.R.I. for part of Fall 2017, as well as the Wolfensohn Fund whilst he was in residence at The Institute for Advanced Study in Spring 2017.
 He would like to thank both these institutions for their support and hospitality.
-M.\ S.\ was partially supported by NSF Grant DMS-1361000.
+M.\ S.\ was partially supported by NSF Grant DMS-1361000, Grant Number 523197 from the Simons Foundation/SFARI, and NSF Grant DMS-1906088.
 The authors acknowledge support from U.S.\ National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).

 The authors also thank the following people: Ian Agol for conversations about $\SU(2)$ representations; Nathan Dunfield for pointing out \cite{Konvalina--Matache}; Darren Long for a number of conversations related to this paper; Raman Parimala and Suresh Venapally for conversations about Brauer groups of curves.
+Finally, we thank the referee for very helpful comments.